Skip to Main Content

 Can you handle period productions?

+Here is what that looks like on the ground.
 Yes, our costume designers specialize in period work covering First Nations, colonial French and British, frontier, Confederation, and wartime eras.
-We have access to Canada's premier costume rental houses in Toronto, Vancouver, and Montreal for authentic period pieces.
+We have access to Canada's top costume rental houses in Toronto, Vancouver, and Montreal for authentic period pieces.

 How do you handle background costumes?